 Qualified bond.
 Interest on a private activity bond that is a qualified bond is tax exempt.
-A qualified bond is an exempt-facility bond (including an enterprise zone facility bond or New York Liberty bond), qualified student loan bond, qualified small issue bond (including a tribal manufacturing facility bond), qualified redevelopment bond, qualified mortgage bond, qualified veterans' mortgage bond, or qualified 501(c)(3) bond (a bond issued for the benefit of certain tax-exempt organizations).
+A qualified bond is an exempt-facility bond (including an enterprise zone facility bond, a New York Liberty bond, a Midwestern disaster area bond, a Hurricane Ike disaster area bond, a Gulf Opportunity Zone Bond treated as an exempt facility bond, or any recovery zone facility bond issued after February 17, 2009, and before January 1, 2011), qualified student loan bond, qualified small issue bond (including a tribal manufacturing facility bond), qualified redevelopment bond, qualified mortgage bond (including a Gulf Opportunity Zone Bond, a Midwestern disaster area bond, or a Hurricane Ike disaster area bond, treated as a qualified mortgage bond), qualified veterans' mortgage bond, or qualified 501(c)(3) bond (a bond issued for the benefit of certain tax-exempt organizations).

-Interest that you receive on these tax-exempt bonds (except qualified 501(c)(3) bonds and New York Liberty bonds), if issued after August 7, 1986, generally is a "tax preference item" and may be subject to the alternative minimum tax.
-See Form 6251 and its instructions for more information.
+Interest that you receive on these tax-exempt bonds if issued after August 7, 1986, generally is a "tax preference item" and may be subject to the alternative minimum tax.
+See Form 6251 and its instructions for more information